eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ### Gather

 [Gather](https://gather.town/) is applicable for online only Hackathons.
 A dedicated area of the space is created by the Secretariat.
 The area includes tables that are assigned to teams.
 Seats around the table facilitate group discussions within the team.
-A whiteboard at each table facilitates sharing of information within the team.
-The tables also provide a mechanism to collaboration across teams.
+A whiteboard or shared notes tablet (via CodiMD) at tables facilitates sharing of information within the team.
+The tables also facilitate collaboration across teams.
+One cautionary note, Gather has relative high network bandwidth and CPU requirements, and as such may not be well suited for some Hackathon participants.

 # Statistics and Metrics